Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 It is talking about showing partiality or favoritism to people who are dressed better and wealthier than others who are not as ‘fortunate.’

-Do you hang around so tightly with the women you feel most comfortable with at church, that you fail to reach out to someone who might really need encouragement?
+Do you hang around so tightly with the women you feel most comfortable with at church, that you fail to reach out to someone who might need encouragement?

 James says we are showing ‘favoritism’ when we only want to be around the most popular people who are dressed in the latest fashions.

-This is a good reminder not to only associate with your favorite friends or ‘click’ with the most popular women, neglecting to include the new lady or the one who isn’t dressed as nice.
+This is a good reminder not to only associate with your favorite friends or ‘clique’ with the most popular women, neglecting to include the new lady or the one who isn’t dressed as nice.

 When we stay with our favorite friends at the exclusion of others, James teaches us that we have discriminated among ourselves and become judges with evil thoughts.
 Our thoughts are evil when we favor someone based on how well off they are, even when we do this subconsciously.